Moving to New Zealand with a Samoan Quota Resident Visa

 - you know your work start date and your employer's contact details.

 When you pack, check that you have the following documents packed for you and your family:

 - passports with New Zealand visas

 - birth certificates

-- school qualifications / reports
+- school qualifications and school reports

-- medical documentation (e.g. immunisation records for children to go to school)
+- medical documentation (eg immunisation records for children to go to school)

-- drivers licence (if you have one)
+- driver licence (if you drive)

 - marriage certificate (if you are married)